carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 Never highlight cells, rows or columns that should be excluded from an analysis, or to mark particular properties/conditions.

-In our example files information about light conditions is only encoded as a color.
+In our example file information about light conditions is only encoded as a color.
-Formatting information is not available to analysis software and alsmost ceratinly will be lost during processing.
+Formatting information is not available to analysis software and almost certainly will be lost during processing.

 All the information should be encoded as a field value, for example in columns like: condition, calibrated, validated, omitted etc.

-You can still use colors/fonts to help in readability (just make sure they help and not distract) but no information should be lost if the data is exported to plain text.
+You can still use colors/fonts to help with readability (just make sure they help and don't distract) but no information should be lost if data is exported to plain text.

-If you’re not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer’s ability to see associations in the data.
+If you are not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer's ability to see associations in the data.

 **Never merge cells, as it will make your data unreadable by statistics software**.
 Don't leave blank rows to indicate separations in data